 Authorisation – an authorisation will be endorsed or rejected using the appropriate form.
 Authorisations can last for up to 3 months in the case of surveillance and 12 months in the case of CHIS.
 After this period a new application may be made.
 Authorisations are not open ended and Authorising Officers will indicate a date for review in all authorisations.
 Where the relevant considerations for authorisation are no longer met, the authorisation will be cancelled.

-Records – the Interim County Solicitor maintains a central retrievable register of all authorisations granted, renewed or cancelled within the preceding three years (five years from authorisation end for CHIS).
+Records – the Director of Legal and Democratic Services maintains a central retrievable register of all authorisations granted, renewed or cancelled.
+Although under the relevant Codes of Practice, records are only required to be retained for at least three years (five years from authorisation end for CHIS), it is desirable to retain them for five years.
+After this time they will be subject to data retention, review and deletion under the Data Protection Act 2018.
 To ensure this register is kept up to date a copy of the relevant paperwork must be provided to the record keeper within one week of the application/authorisation/renewal/cancellation etc. The record keeper is currently the Legal Process Manager of the Trading Standards service.

 Audit – the County Council is accountable to the Investigatory Powers Commissioner both for the sound administration of its systems and for record keeping.